ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-The script should analyze a pixel into the Paint application window even the window have been overlapped.
+The script should analyze a pixel into the Paint application window even the window has been overlapped.
 Expected value of the pixel color is "FFFFFF" (white).
 But if you overlap the Paint window by another window with a not white color the result of the script executing will differ.
 The API Monitor log of calls WinAPI functions for `PixelGetColorWindow.au3` script will be the same as for `PixelGetColor.au3` one.
 The "NULL" parameter is still passed to the `GetDC` WinAPI function.
 It looks like a bug of the `PixelGetColor` function implementation in AutoIt v3.3.14.1 version.
 Probably, it will be fixed in the next AutoIt version.
 But we still need to find a solution for reading from a specific window.

 Problem of `PixelGetColorWindow.au3` script is incorrect use of the `GetDC` WinAPI function.
 We can avoid it if all steps of the `PixelGetColor` Autoit function will be perform directly through the WinAPI calls.